 Alternative: Immovable Dharma has better raw damage, a defense bonus, and an extra Level 1 Decoration slot.
 It loses the Affinity and purple sharpness, however.
 Oh, and you have to farm those damn Tenderplates…

 Long Shells are all the rage in Iceborne.
-And the best Long Shell Gunlance in MHW is probably the Deathlance Vaal Spysa.
-It’s a mouthful to say, but it earns the title with Level 6 Long Shells, two Level 2 Decoration slots, a ton of white sharpness, and strong Dragon damage.
-“Charged shelling” builds, where you focus on shooting monsters from behind your shield with juiced up shots, work tremendously well with the Spysa.
+And the best Long Shell Gunlance in MHW is probably the Xeno Hemta +.
+It’s a mouthful to say, but it earns the title with Level 6 Long Shells, two Level 4 Decoration slots, great sharpness, and strong Dragon damage.
+“Charged shelling” builds, where you focus on shooting monsters from behind your shield with juiced up shots, work tremendously well with the Hemta +.

-Alternative: Queen’s Panoply has better Affinity, better raw damage, and about the same level of sharpness as the Vaal Hazak varient.
-It also comes with Poison, which is more widely applicable than Dragon damage.
+Alternative(s): Queen’s Panoply has better Affinity, better raw damage, and about the same level of sharpness as the Blackveil Vaal Hazak variant.
+It also comes with Poison, which is more widely applicable than Dragon damage (putting it over the Xeno Hemta + in terms of pure damage in some cases).
 The one major downside is that it has the Normal Shell type.
 That’s not nearly as good as Long Gunlances for the charged style.
 It works just fine if you mostly focus on melee attacks (to build up Poison) and land “full burst” combos in between, though.

 And there you go!
 Thanks for taking the time to read about our best weapons in MHW: Iceborne.
 We hope they help you get a leg up on your foes in the hunts to come.
 Bear in mind that Capcom is updating and adding more gear to the game all the time, though!
 We’ll be sure to come back as well and update this list with new options as they come to our attention.
 Until then, take care and have fun!